HomeFinanceNavy Federal

 Navy Federal on iPhone and iPad: Squeezing More From Your Rewards

 Navy Federal is the credit union I bank with day to day, and its app is where I track every cash back dollar and points balance from my cards.
-If you are a member, the app is genuinely the easiest place to redeem rewards, move money, and keep tabs on a More Rewards or cashRewards card.
-I have used it on both an iPhone and an iPad for the better part of a year, so in this guide I will walk you through getting it set up, the features that actually earn you something, the habits that maxed out my rewards, the limits worth knowing, and a few alternatives if you bank elsewhere too.
+If you are a member, the app is the easiest place to redeem rewards, move money, and keep tabs on a More Rewards American Express or a cashRewards Visa card.
+I have used it on both an iPhone and an iPad for the better part of a year, so in this guide I will walk you through getting it set up, the features that actually earn you something, the habits that added up, the limits worth knowing, and a few alternatives if you bank elsewhere too.
+One note up front: this is a single universal app for iPhone and iPad.
+There is no separate Mac version, so if you want it on a Mac you are running the iPad build through Apple silicon, not a native desktop app.

 Getting the app running on your iPhone and iPad

-The setup is refreshingly painless if you are already a member.
-Download Navy Federal Credit Union from the App Store, open it, and sign in with the same username and password you use on the website.
+The setup is painless if you are already a member.
+Search the App Store for Navy Federal Credit Union, download it, open it, and sign in with the same username and password you use on the website.
+As of mid 2026 the app needs iOS 17 on iPhone and iPadOS 17 on iPad, so if you are on an older device you may need to update first.
 The first launch walks you through enabling Face ID or Touch ID, and I would say yes to both.
 Logging into a banking app with a glance instead of typing a password every time is the single biggest reason I actually open it daily.

-The same app covers iPhone and iPad, so there is no separate download to hunt for.
+The same app covers iPhone and iPad, so there is no second download to hunt for.
 On the iPhone it is the one I keep on my home screen for quick balance checks at the register.
-On the iPad the extra screen room makes reviewing statements and combing through transactions far more comfortable, which is where I do my monthly rewards review.
-In our testing, signing in on the second device just took another Face ID enrollment and a one time security code, nothing painful.
-One tip: turn on push notifications during setup so you get instant alerts when a card posts a purchase, because those alerts are how you spot a rewards category bonus actually landing.
+On the iPad the extra screen room makes reviewing statements and combing through transactions more comfortable, which is where I do my monthly rewards review.
+Signing in on the second device just took another Face ID enrollment and a one time security code sent by text, nothing painful.
+If you have an Apple silicon Mac, the same app can be installed from the Mac App Store, but it is the iPad layout in a window rather than a built for Mac experience, so do not expect anything different from what you get on the tablet.

 The rewards features that actually matter